 This Plan uses data to illustrate Madison's current state and projected future.
 Madison's population, like the rest of the nation, continues to become more diverse and culturally rich.
 Madison's residents under the age of 18 are much more diverse than the larger population, suggesting that the City's plans and polices need to be updated to reflect its changing demographics.
-For example, the number of people aged 60 and over has increased by 54 percent since 2000.
-However, the large increase in Millennials has driven the City's median age down.
-Population forecasts indicate that Madison could gain 25% more residents between 2015 and 2040.
-This growth and changing demographics highlight the importance of a forward looking Comprehensive Plan that focuses on policies to meet the needs of our future residents.
+Population trends forecast that Madison could gain 25% more residents over the next two decades.
+This growth highlights the importance of a forward looking Comprehensive Plan that focuses on policies to meet the needs of our future residents.